Loading Now

 Tempeh

 Tempeh is a top choice among plant-based health foods.
-With 34g of protein and 6g of fiber per cup, tempeh and gut health go hand in hand.
-Made from fermented soybeans, tempeh also supports the brain, lungs, heart, liver, and bones.
-It’s a great option for those eating plant-based diets.
+Specifically, with 34g of protein and 6g of fiber per cup, tempeh is particularly beneficial for gut health.
+Furthermore, made from fermented soybeans, tempeh also supports the brain, lungs, heart, liver, and bones.
+As a result, it’s a great option for those following plant-based diets.

 Kombucha

-Kombucha is a fizzy fermented tea that’s great for health.
-The kombucha’s advantages include lots of antioxidants and good bacteria.
-While we need more human studies, early research shows it may improve gut health and lower cholesterol.
-Kombucha is a good choice for diversifying fermented food intake.
+Kombucha is a fizzy fermented tea that’s excellent for health.
+In addition, its advantages include a wealth of antioxidants and beneficial bacteria.
+However, while we need more human studies to confirm these benefits, early research indicates that it may improve gut health and lower cholesterol.
+Moreover, kombucha is a valuable option for diversifying your fermented food intake.

 We’ll now compare the nutritional benefits of these fermented foods: